ga-wdi-boston/wdi_first_project/README.md

 	* How often does the structure of the data returned from the API change?

-		If the data from the API changes it's structure you may have to rewrite code that depends on this structure.
+		If the data from the API changes it's structure you may have to rewrite code that depends on this structure.  __(Probably not a concern in this project)__

 	* How good is the API documentation?